 How does the possibility of relativity arise in the Absolute?
-'The Divine Essence-Beyond-Being include in Its indistinction and as a potentiality comprised within its very infinity a principle of relativity; Being, which generates the world, is the first of the relativities, that from which all the other flow; the function of Being is to deploy in the direction of 'nothingness; or in an 'illusory' mode, the infinity of Beyond-Being, which thus, becomes transmuted into Ontological and existential possibilities....
-Relativity is the 'shadow' or 'contour' which allows the Absolute to affirm itself as such, first before itself and then in 'innumerable' gushings forth of differentiations.'91
+"The Divine Essence-Beyond-Being include in its indistinction and as a potentiality comprised within its very infinity a principle of relativity; Being, which generates the world, is the first of the relativities, that from which all the other flow; the function of Being is to deploy in the direction of "nothingness"; or in an "illusory" mode, the infinity of Beyond-Being, which thus, becomes transmuted into ontological and existential possibilities....
+Relativity is the "shadow" or "contour" which allows the Absolute to affirm itself as such, first before itself and then in "innumerable" gushings forth of differentiations."
+The chapter of Sincerity (Surah al Ikhlas) beautifully delivers the message of the Essence, all ahadiyah.
+"Say: He, God is One (Ahad) God, the Absolute Plenitude Sufficing-unto-Himself (as-Asmad).
+It is no doubt in virtue of this last Name... of Oneness that the chapter is called the Chapter of